 Last Updated on

 Did you recently get a new tattoo, and you want the best DIY tattoo cream recipe?
-Our Healing Homemade Tattoo Balm uses natural ingredients to help you heal.
+Our Homemade Tattoo Balm uses natural ingredients like essential oils to help you heal.

 I am an avid user of essential oils.
 I use plenty of them every day and never plan to stop that, but I have found that making my own balms or salves for specific uses takes the oils to another level.